-Soon after setting off, I learned how to fall over backwards onto my packsack (on the icy road before putting skiis on).
-We then spent half an hour getting a pickup truck out of a snow-It was neatly parked at right angles to the road with front and back bank.
+Soon after setting off, I learned how to fall over backwards onto my pack-sack (on the icy road before putting skiis on).
+We then spent half an hour getting a pickup truck out of a snow-bank.
+It was neatly parked at right angles to the road with front and back ends both firmly stuck in the snow.
+The rescue mission went splendidly until the driver started to back the truck down the hill and it slid until the frozen snow-banks caught the drivers open door, practically tearing it from its hinges.

-We were then away and skiing.
-The first and most important lesson to learn is how to stop.
+We were then away and skiing. first and most important lesson to learn is how to stop.
 I am most indebted to the group for their excellent and frequent demonstrations of the various techniques used when your skis don't have steel edges.
 Brian Williams illustrated the art of going down onto bended knees.
 This is tricky to perfect as you should. land facing east towards Mecca.
-Steve Taylor ably showed us the forward fully prone fall stop.
-I found this to be somewhat beyond my rather limited capabilities.
-Tom Allinson seemed to prefer the sitting down sideways technique which is sometimes accompanied by bending a ski pole.
-My favourite methods were artfully demonstrated by Donna Kidd (sitting down on your backside or hugging a tree).
-I was able to get lots of practice and became quite experienced at these techniques.
+Taylor ably showed us the forward fully prone fall stop.
+I found this to be somewhat beyond my rather limited capa-Allinson seemed to bilities.
+Tom prefer the sitting down sideways technique which is sometimes accompanied by bending a ski pole.
+My favourite methods were artfully demonstrated by Donna Kidd (sitting down on your backside or hugging I was able to get lots of a tree). practice and became quite experienced at these techniques.

 My initial fears about being left kilometers in the rear proved to be totally unfounded.
-The experts were too demonstrating these busy stopping methods.
+The experts were too busy demonstrating these stopping methods.
 It is also difficult to go fast when one is winding off the beaten track past all of those gorgeous maples that seem to be begging to be given a loving hug.